-One year about two weeks before Christmas, my father called wanting to know what was on my wish list.
-I mentioned a particular book and then interrupted myself and said excitedly, “Wait!
+One year about two weeks before Christmas, my father made his annual call asking what was on my wish list.
+I mentioned a book, West with the Night by Beryl Markham that I'd heard would be inspiring to read given all the travel I was doing.
+And then I interrupted myself and said excitedly, “Wait!
 What I’d really like is for you to put The Night Before Christmas story on audiotape.”

 "I can still remember how strong your voice was, how safe I felt, and how well you acted out all the different sounds and voices.
 I’d really appreciate your doing this.
 Since I’m 2500 miles away and not coming home for Christmas, it would be great to have you with me.”

 Dad said, with a little more softness and some incredulity, “You mean you want me to read just like I did when you were kids, with all the bells and whistles and everything?”

 “Yessssssss!
 Just like that!”
 I said enthusiastically.